MohitDabas/100_days_of_code/README.md

 A Simple Python Script That will give you the information about the  programs which launch on  startups, logins, and daemons programs that runs on Mac Os X

 `sudo python inspectmacosxlaunchagentanddaemon.py > dump.txt`

+# 08 feb 2022's code
+dumpenv.py
+A simple Python script that will print the environment variables on windows.

+`python dumpenv.py`